top of page

 In the Hebrew Scriptures, the word used to describe the realm of the dead is sheol.
 It simply means “the place of the dead” or the “grave.”
 The New Testament equivalent to sheol is hades, which is also a general reference to “the place of the dead.”

-Sheol is an intermediate location for souls awaiting judgment.
-Under the Old Testament dispensation, it was divided in half by a great gulf, which separated the righteous from the unrighteous, and while the righteous enjoyed paradise, the unrighteous existed in a state of torment (Luk 16:22-23).
-After Christ’s crucifixion, the righteous no longer reside in sheol, but are immediately taken to be with God in heaven (Lk 23:43; Mat 27:50-54; Jn 5:24).
+Sheol is understood as an intermediate place where souls await judgment.
+In the Old Testament dispensation, it was divided by a great gulf, with the righteous on one side and the unrighteous on the other.
+And while the righteous enjoyed paradise, the unrighteous endured a state of torment (Lk 16:22–23).
+However, after Christ’s crucifixion, the righteous are no longer held in Sheol; instead, they are immediately taken to be with God in heaven (Lk 23:43; Mat 27:50–54; Jn 5:24).

 GEHENNA